Award Recipients Announced

 Inclusion, openness, and innovation are fundamental principles of VOREC and we encourage creative and collaborative approaches.
 If you have a project idea and are unsure if it would qualify for a VOREC Community grant, please reach out to program staff who can help guide you.

-Use the links below to navigate to specific information.
+Use the links below to navigate to specific information about the FY22 Program.

 2021 Outdoor Recreation Grant Funding Information Meeting

 This meeting was held on Monday, July 19 from 4:30 p.m. to 6:00 p.m.
 During the meeting staff from the Department of Forests, Parks and Recreation shared detailed information about the VOREC Community Grant Program and Enhancement of Recreational Stewardship and Access (ERSA) Trail Grant Program.
 They also responded to questions shared by prospective applicants.